Theory and Simulation of Materials

 - Multi-functional oxide materials, ferroelectrics

-- Electron transport properties of nanodevices
+- Electronic, optical and transport properties of nanodevices (including 2d materials)

 - Development of methods for linear-scaling density-functional theory